Becoming a Learning Organization to Thrive

 Organizations need to learn more and learn faster than ever before just to keep up.
 Just think what could happen if your organization were made up of employees who were able to quickly create, acquire, and transfer the skills and knowledge you require to execute your people and business strategies?
 Now is the time to develop new leadership behaviors, leverage technology, and invest in your people’s ability to learn and adapt.

-To learn more about concrete learning processes and practices to get to the next level, download The Top 5 Training Strategies and Key Mistakes to Avoid
+To learn more about concrete learning processes and practices to get to the next level, download The 5 Most Effective Training Strategies — and the Mistakes That Undermine Them

 This article was written by Edie L. Goldberg, Ph.D.
 Edie is a nationally recognized LSA expert in talent management and organizational effectiveness.
 She is co-author of the newly released book, The Inside Gig: How Sharing Talent Across Boundaries Unleashes Organizational Capacity.